WideSu/Compiler/README.md

 # Sysy

 An educational foray into compiler writing.
-Written in C, compiling C to Arm-v7 assembly
+Written in C, compiling Sysy(a C- language defined by the contest) to Arm-v7 assembly
 ([ARM assembler in Raspberry Pi](https://thinkingeek.com/arm-assembler-raspberry-pi/), [ARM Realview](https://developer.arm.com/documentation/),